madetech/blog/posts/the_developers_who_said_it_best.md

 **- Rick Waldron**

 It is very important to keep consistency throughout the codebase.
-Event if you think a style of solving problems can be improved upon, stick to the existing way of doing so.
+Even if you think a style of solving problems can be improved upon, stick to the existing way of doing so.
 If you want to refactor it to be better, do so to all the code at the same time.

 ---